Encryption Plugin for Firebird 3.0

 If dedicated key names are configured the name of the key must be supplied in the optional KEY parameter of the encrypt and decrypt statements.

-You also need to set the following in Keyfile conf when using a known key file, set DisableCallback to "true".
+You also need to set the following in the Keyfile conf when using a known key file, set DisableCallback to "true".
 (Make sure you remove the # signs when setting conf parameters):

 DisableCallback = true